 You can use coconut sugar instead of dark brown sugar in this recipe.
 You can also use light brown sugar.

-Can I make these apple cider donuts dairy free?
+Can I make these apple cider donuts dairy-free?

-Easily make these gluten-free apple cider donuts dairy free too.
+Easily make these gluten-free apple cider donuts dairy-free, too.
 Simply substitute the melted butter with melted vegan butter or melted coconut oil.

 How long do apple cider donuts last?

-How to store leftovers:
+How to store and freeze leftover donuts:

 Storing: Donuts are best served warm immediately after baked.
 If you have leftovers, store them in an airtight container or bag at room temperature for 2 - 3 days or in the refrigerator for 4 - 5 days.